chulminy/CIVE497-CIVE700/task/task6/README.md

 # Task6: Image Filter & Edge Detection

-**Announcement**: February 16, 2020
+**Announcement**: February 27, 2020
 **Due date**: March 08, 2020 (Sunday) before 11:59 pm

 The main goal of this task is to understand the fundamental of the linear filter, edge detection, and Hough transform.
-You must study the following three tutorials (`linear_filtering.mlx`, `edge_detection_V2.mlx`, `hough_transformation.mlx`) to solve the corresponding problems.
+You must study the tutorials at [edge detection](../../tutorial/edge_detection) and [linear filter](../../tutorial/linear_filter).
 Please answer all sub-questions in each problem.
 You should write your own code to solve these questions *if needed*.

-**PLEASE INCLUDE YOUR RESULTING IMAGES OR GRAPHS IN THE REPORT**
+:loudspeaker::loudspeaker: **PLEASE INCLUDE YOUR RESULTING IMAGES OR GRAPHS IN THE REPORT**

-## Problem 1: 2D Convolution (25 points)
+## Problem 1: 2D Convolution (10 points)

 The general expression of a 2D convolution is